imbforge/NGSpipe2go/pipelines/ChIPseq/README.md

   - ESSENTIAL_BLACKLIST: path to bed file with problematic 'blacklist regions' to be excluded from analysis (optional).
   - ESSENTIAL_ADAPTER_SEQUENCE: adapter sequence to trim with Cutadapt (optional)
   - ESSENTIAL_MACS2_BROAD: use broad setting for broad peak calling in MACS2 (default false).
-  - ESSENTIAL_PEAK_MINLENGTH: MACS2 minimum peak length.
-Can be set to the same value as ESSENTIAL_FRAGLEN (MACS2 default is fragment size to filter out smaller peaks).
-For paired end data it may be beneficial to use a value below the fragment length.
-Should be increased for filtering if broad option is used.
   - ESSENTIAL_DEDUPLICATION: remove duplicated reads in filtered branch (default false is strongly recommended for single end data).
   - ESSENTIAL_DUP: how MACS2 deals with duplicated reads or fragments.
   - ESSENTIAL_MACS2_GSIZE: mapable genome size for MACS2